dmytro-anokhin/url-image/README.md

 **placeholder**

-The image displayed while remote image is downloading or if it failed to download.
+The image displayed while the remote image is downloading or if it failed to download.
 Default is `Image(systemName: "photo")`.

 **session**